Mycare's guide to setting a fair and equitable rate for your independent support worker.

 Take time to consider the care you need and the workers themselves.
 Are certain skills or experience needed?
 What will the hours be?
 What are the complexities of the role?

 Having an appropriate rate will ensure you find the right worker.
-You don’t want to have to compromise on quality and loyalty because it is an unfair rate for the role.
+You don’t want to have to compromise on quality or loyalty because it is a low rate for the role requirements.

-The final decision will always come down to you, what you can afford and the amount you are comfortable with, but can you put a price on loyalty?
+The final decision will always come down to you, what you can afford and the amount you are comfortable with.

-The community of people finding work via Mycare are 'contractors,' not employees, so they take care of their own holiday and sick leave, and Kiwisaver.
-Because of this, we recommend that a usual pay rate has 15% be added to the total to accommodate for the expenses that contracted workers take care of themselves (and are not a cost to you).
+The community of people finding work via Mycare are 'independent contractors,' and not employees.
+This means, among other things, they take care of their own holiday and sick leave, Kiwisaver and ACC.
+Because of this, we recommend that a contractor rate is approx 15% higher than an employee, to accommodate for the expenses that contracted workers take care of (and are not a cost to you).
 At Mycare, we want to support both sides of our community to be able to live decent lives and have decent work.

 Consider the living wage